Jeans (film): Development

 A difference of opinion exists regarding how the film got its name.
-According to Amritraj, the title Jeans was selected due to being a homophone of "genes", and "seem[ed] very appropriate to the movie".
-However, the magazine Rashtriya Sahara stated that Genes was the film's initial title considered by Shankar because the film had Prashanth and Nasser playing dual roles each, adding, "birth of twins is governed by the behaviour of genes".
+According to Amritraj, the title Jeans was selected due to being a homophone of "genes", and "seem[ed] very appropriate to the movie", while Shankar said, "Young people are associated with denim wear and so Jeans is an apt title".

 The film's launch was held at the AVM Studios in Vadapalani, Chennai in December 1996.
-The Jeans invitation was printed, wrapped in denim and hand-delivered by Shankar to his close colleagues and friends in Chennai, which included prominent actors in the Tamil filmdom.
+The Jeans invitation was printed, wrapped in denim and hand-delivered by Shankar to his close colleagues and friends in Chennai, which included prominent actors in the Tamil film industry.
 The cast and crew of the film wore their favourite pair of blue jeans to the launch, as requested by the film's producers.